johnyeryck/Game_Page/README.md

 - 🛒 Shopping cart functionality
 - 🔍 Search system for games by name or category
 - 💾 Persistent storage using PostgreSQL
-- ⚙️ RESTful API built with Express
+- ⚙️ RESTful API built with Nest js
 - 📱 Responsive UI powered by Tailwind CSS

 ---